adamabdelhamed/klooie/ReadmeTemplate.md

 - **Theming**  A clean model for defining one or more themes for your application.
 - **Focus**  Lets the user interact with one primary control at a time
 - **Forms** A structured way to accept multiple inputs from the user
-- **Animation** You can animate controls sizes, positions, colors, and more.
+- [**Animations**](https://github.com/adamabdelhamed/klooie/tree/main/src/klooie/klooie/Animation/Readme.md) You can animate controls sizes, positions, colors, and more.
 Built-in easing and custom easing supported.
 - **Ansi RGB** klooie writes to the console using ANSI, meaning that a full RGB color set is available

 ## Getting Started